Traders, hawkers cleared off pavements at Ashaiman

 When the Daily Graphic visited the Ashaiman central business area last Friday, it found that in spite of the gruesome accident, some traders were unperturbed and had displayed their wares along the road.

-In an interview, the Municipal Chief Executive for Ashaiman, Mr Albert Boakye Okyere, expressed regret over the incident, saying the assembly had built over 500 market sheds for traders at Adjei Kojo, the VALCO Flats and
+In an interview, the Municipal Chief Executive for Ashaiman, Mr Albert Boakye Okyere, expressed regret over the incident, saying the assembly had built over 500 market sheds for traders at Adjei Kojo, the VALCO Flats and markets and yet traders had deserted them to sell on the streets.

 According to Mr Okyere, the new market had enough space and stalls to accommodate the traders and hawkers in the municipality and advised them to move in.